wpernath/ocp-developer-workshop/README.md

 ## AGENDA
 The next iteration of this Architecture Workshop happens on Feb 1st 2022 to Feb 2ndl 2022.
 Times in Central European Time.

+If you want to participate, please go [here](https://www.redhat-partner.com/enablement/trainings/register/278/) and register for free.

 ### Day #1
 Start | End | Topics
 ------|-----|------